 Get Them Vaccinated

 A vital responsibility of keeping a dog is getting them proper vaccines.
-Dogs are active, curious, and vulnerable to common canine diseases.
+Even the calmest dog breeds are active, curious, and vulnerable to common canine diseases.
 To protect your pet from illness, ensure vaccination so that you wouldn’t worry about that vet bill in the future.

 Along with vaccines comes regular vet checks.
 If your pupper needs any procedure, they’ll usually get the dreaded cone of shame.
 But don’t stress, there are some awesome cone alternatives to try.